 Catoosa Small Animal Hospital was established in 1980 by Dr. Steve Weir, and was located off the highway in a smaller facility.
 In 1982,

 Dr. Bob Shoup became a partner and both doctors practiced medicine together.
-Since then, we have added Dr. Laura Embry, Dr. Sarah Smith, and Dr. Caleb Weir as associates to help us with the workload.
+Since then, we have added other great doctors as associates to help with the workload.
 They are very intelligent and

 compassionate veterinarians that have been a valuable asset to the practice.

 We moved to our present location in October of 2001, and are very happy to have a facility that is thoroughly equipped to provide your pet

 with the latest in veterinary care.
 Our facility has a fully equipped lab area, ultrasound, surgical, radiological, and boarding facilities.

 Early on, we decided to limit our practice to small animals — meaning dogs, cats, birds, ferrets, rabbits, and other small pets.
 We choose

 First, WE WANT TO BE HERE FOR YOU.
-We currently have five veterinarians and over 30 support staff to serve you.
+We currently have eight veterinarians and over 40 support staff to serve you.
 By limiting

 our practice to small animals and never being out on the farm, there is always someone available during office hours to take care of appointments and emergencies.
 "Drop-ins" are welcome, however, an

 appointment will prevent a possible delay in the waiting room, and will help us take care of your pet as quickly and as easily as possible.